-British people will be able to sponsor Ukrainian refugees, says Boris Johnson
+Boris Johnson bows to pressure and expands visa scheme for Ukrainian refugees

 He added: “We’re going to have a humanitarian scheme, and then a scheme by which UK companies and citizens can sponsor individual Ukrainians to come to the UK.
 We’re doing exactly what the UNHCR is asking us to do.”

+No 10 later clarified the government’s decision, after home secretary Priti Patel had suggested on Monday that the Home Office would be sticking to only very limited changes to visa rules.

-No 10 later clarified the government’s U-turn.
-Although the scheme was set to apply only to spouses, the parents of children under 18 and children under 8, it will now be expanded to include parents of adult children, grandparents, adult children over 18, and the siblings of those settled in the UK.
+Although the expanded scheme was set to apply only to spouses, the parents of children under 18 and children under 18, it will now be expanded to include parents of adult children, grandparents, adult children over 18, and the siblings of those settled in the UK.

 The prime minister’s official spokesman said the government would make a “broad and generous offer to the people of Ukraine”.